zmknox/zmknox.github.io/_posts/2019-04-06-building-an-effective-swift-playground.md

 updated: 2020-05-05 19:00 -0500
 ---

 [Swift Playgrounds for iPad](https://www.apple.com/swift/playgrounds/) [(and Mac!)](https://apps.apple.com/us/app/swift-playgrounds/id1496833156) is a really cool tool.
 It allows us to build experiences using real iOS APIs directly on iOS, and more importantly allows us to combine interactive experiences, code, and prose into a single composition.
-It's primarily used to teach kids to write code, but I could see it easily become a nice way to familliarize more experienced developers with a new API or framework in bite sized chunks.
+It's primarily used to teach kids to write code, but I could see it easily become a nice way to familiarize more experienced developers with a new API or framework in bite sized chunks.

 But there are a lot of pieces to playgrounds, and a lot you need to keep in mind.
-I've built multiple playgrounds as [WWDC scholarshop applications](https://zachknox.com/2019/03/25/WWDC19-scholarship-application.html), and have watched or played with [many more](https://github.com/wwdc/2019).
+I've built multiple playgrounds as [WWDC scholarship applications](https://zachknox.com/2019/03/25/WWDC19-scholarship-application.html), and have watched or played with [many more](https://github.com/wwdc/2019).
 With this, I think I've gained some insight into how you can make your playground a really great experience.
 Here are some of my tips to building an effective playground.

 <!-- more -->

-_Before I begin, note that this post was updated in February 2020 with Swift Playgrouns 3.2 in mind.
+_Before I begin, note that this post was updated in February 2020 with Swift Playgrounds 3.2 in mind.
 I originally wrote it in April of 2019 for Swift Playgrounds 2.2._

 ---------------------------